ORFC 2027 Session Submission Guide

 Guidance for a good panel

 • We recommend having a maximum of four speakers and one chair to ensure that each speaker has enough time to share their knowledge and experience.
-Three speakers is often more than enough.
+Three speakers is often the perfect balance between diversity of opinions and allocated time for each speaker.

 • Panels must have diversity in gender, age, ethnicity, geography, activity and/or experience to ensure that the exchange is representative of our diverse community and is enriched by it.